 An effective SEO strategy boosts a website’s search engine rankings by getting more organic traffic.
 When people type a keyword phrase into Google, it fetches results relevant to that person’s query and displays them in search engine results pages (SERPs).

-The higher your ranking, the more likely the searcher will click your content.
+The higher your ranking, the more likely the searcher will click on your content.
 The top three results especially get the bulk of all organic clicks.